 Roth and/or after‐tax account balances can provide significant income tax advantages in retirement.

-What should you do when you retire?
+Retirement and your 401(k) – What should you do when you retire?
 While you can continue to leave your money in your 401(k), you might also consider a rollover into an IRA.
 When done properly, a rollover will not incur income tax or penalty.
-A rollover IRA can have advantages over a traditional 401(k), including a wider array of investment options, professional management exceptions allowing penalty‐free early withdrawals, and the ability to stretch the tax deferral beyond your lifetime.
+A rollover IRA can have advantages over a traditional 401(k), including a wider array of investment options, professional management, exceptions allowing penalty‐free early withdrawals, and the ability to stretch the tax deferral beyond your lifetime.
 Properly done, a rollover IRA can maintain the same creditor protection enjoyed by a 401(k).
 The decision to roll over into an IRA should be made simply on the merits of what is best for your personal situation.

-In summary, we encourage all of our client to follow these planning steps to maximize the benefits of your 401(k) as part of your overall retirement plan:
+In summary, we encourage all of our clients to follow these planning steps to maximize the benefits of your 401(k) as part of your overall retirement plan: